 The good news for businesses that put an emphasis on their green credentials is that Pozitive Energy sources all of its electricity from sustainable sources, such as solar, wind and hydropower.

-Pozitive Energy’s gas supply, meanwhile, is carbon neutral, meaning that there are no net greenhouse gas emissions during production.
+Pozitive Energy’s gas supply, meanwhile, is carbon neutral.
 It achieves this by using carbon offsets and renewable gas certificates through Shell Energy.

 Tariffs and prices